 Mardin is an important town in Southeastern Turkey.
 The historic settlement is perched on the edge of a rocky hill above the plains of Mesopotamia.
 The golden brick architecture is incredibly picturesque with mosque minarets poking up through the roof tops.
 The town is at a strategic geographic corner between Syria, Iraq and Turkey and it has an incredibly interesting blend of cultures and religions.

-After crossing the border from Iraqi Kurdistan, I arrived in Mardin, an incredibly picture perfect town overlooking Mesopotamia.
-I really hadn’t known much about Mardin before arriving there, other than Lonely Planet declaring it was worth a stop, but it simply took my 20 minute hike up through the town from where the bus had dropped me for me to decide that I was really going to like it.
+After crossing the border from Iraqi Kurdistan, I arrived in Mardin.
+I really hadn’t known much about the town before arriving there, other than having read that it was worth a stop.
+It simply took my 20 minute hike up through the town from where the bus had dropped me for me to decide that I was really going to like it.

 I didn’t know exactly how much of a popular holiday spot it was until I went exploring the following day.
 The main street that runs through old Mardin, known as 1 Cadde, is quite commercialised and touristy.
 Most shops are oriented towards tourists filled with olive oil soaps, dried fruit and nuts, coffee and random souvenirs.
 There are many cafes and restaurants, most of which are quite expensive, and the street is busy.
 When I was there, I was battling crowds walking on the skinny sidewalk as buses and cars passed on the old stone road.

 Of course, there are ways to escape the masses and enjoy some of the old architecture in near silence.
 I discovered that most of the Turkish tourists just wander that main road, visit a couple of the old mosques and sit in a cafe before leaving.
 So don’t brush the town off as too touristy because it’s still not too difficult to get away from it all.